CropperBlazor/Cropper.Blazor/README.md

 builder.Services.AddCropper();
 ```

-Moreover, you can change the path to the CropperJSInterop.min.js module if for some reason it is outside the server root folder, you can now additionally override the module path as follows:
+In addition, you can change the path to the CropperJSInterop.min.js module if for some reason it is located outside the server root folder as follows:
 - Override internal path to CropperJSInterop.min.js module:
 ```c#
 builder.Services.AddCropper(new CropperJsInteropOptions()